My mother taught me that unless one learns how to listen, one can never truly learn a language.

 - Try different listening speeds to train yourself: When you’re a beginner, you’ll probably be listening to speeches that are played very slowly so that you can hear everything clearly.
 And you can only improve from there by training yourself to listen at the normal speed.
 Listening at a faster-than-normal speed can also be a good idea.
 Think of it as “training mode.”
 If you can understand super-fast English, you’ll easily be able to understand real conversations!

 Listen Up!
-8 Amazing English Listening Apps You Can’t Miss out On
+8 Amazing English Listening Apps You Can’t Miss Out On in 2021

 I’ve created a list of the best English listening apps out there.
 Based on your learning goals, interests and budget, you can choose the ones that best match your needs.